zonemaster/zonemaster/docs/specifications/tests/Address-TP/address01.md

 ### Outcome(s)

-If one name server has one of its addresses matches a forbidden address block , the test fails.
+If one name server has one of its addresses matches a forbidden address block, the test fails.
 If all the name server addresses are outside these forbidden blocks, the test case succeeds.

 ### Special procedural requirements